PX4/PX4-Autopilot/nuttx/configs/sim/README.txt

   examples/nxconsole
   ------------------
   This configuration is also set up to use the examples/nxconsole test instead of examples/nx.
+To enable this configuration, First, select Multi-User mode as described above.
+Then add the following definitions to the defconfig file:

+    -CONFIG_NXCONSOLE=n
+    +CONFIG_NXCONSOLE=y

-Simply comment out the following in the appconfig file:
+  Comment out the following in the appconfig file:

     -CONFIGURED_APPS += examples/nx
     +#CONFIGURED_APPS += examples/nx